ukrbublik/react-awesome-query-builder/packages/tests/README.md

 - In your test code use `await pauseTest();` to pause test execution.
 It's like `debugger;` but better for writing tests.
 You can inspect and interact with web page, use browser console etc.
 - Type `continueTest()` in browser console to continue test execution.

 If you update test code, Karma won't reload the `DEBUG RUNNER` page automatically.
 It's fine.
 Just reload the page (`F5`) manually.
-You should see one of these messages in terminal when tests are recompiled after your chnages and ready to be executed:
+You should see these messages in terminal when tests are recompiled after your changes and ready to be executed:
-- `WARN [karma]: Delaying execution, these browsers are not ready: Chrome xxx`
+- `webpack 5.91.0 compiled successfully in xxxx ms`
 - `WARN [karma]: No captured browser, open http://localhost:9877/`.

 Why `await pauseTest();` is better that `debugger;` for writing tests?